 HOA rules and regulations vary from different associations.
 Most of the policies within the guidelines deal with architectural enjoyments such as fences, pools, porches, and other exterior home additions.

 When buying a home in a homeowners association, most people place value on the house and its surroundings.
 They want to be proud of their communities’ appearance.
 This way neighbors that don’t care or don’t have the time, must cut their lawn and make sure the exterior of their home is acceptable and attractive.

 Are There Benefits of Living in an HOA?

 The biggest advantage of a homeowners association is the shared common areas within the community.
 Most associations have pools, clubhouses, volleyball courts, and other fun amenities that one could not afford on their own.
 Luckily, anyone living in the community can take advantage of these comforts.

-Having an HOA board is also a benefit of living in an HOA.
+Having a board is also a benefit of living in an HOA.
 The board ensures that homes and communal areas are beautiful and well-maintained.
 As a result, homes in HOA communities typically enjoy higher and more stable property values.

 What Are the Disadvantages of Living in an HOA?

-In an effort to increase or stabilize property values in the community, homeowners will have to abide by the strict rules and regulations imposed by the HOA.
+In an effort to increase or stabilize property values in the community, homeowners will have to abide by the strict rules and regulations imposed by the association.